 Tim represents clients in complex commercial litigation.
-He has played prominent roles in major cases involving international financial service and accounting firms in securities fraud cases, hedge fund-related litigation, commercial disputes and before bankruptcy courts.
+He has played prominent roles in major cases involving international financial service and accounting firms in securities fraud cases, hedge fund-related litigation and commercial disputes, and before bankruptcy courts.

-Professional services and private equity firms, manufacturers and media companies call upon his knowledge and experience in commercial arbitrations and civil litigation arising from claims of fraud, breach of contract, malpractice, and veil piercing.
+Professional services and private equity firms, manufacturers and media companies call upon Tim’s knowledge and experience in commercial arbitrations and civil litigation arising from claims of fraud, breach of contract, malpractice and veil piercing.

 Tim is active in alumni affairs at Yale, and serves on the Association of Yale Alumni’s Board of Governors and the Board of the Yale Alumni Service Corps.
 He has received the Association of Yale Alumni’s Leadership Award, as well as an Alumni Excellence Award.

 - a global financial institution in the dismissal after trial of all claims based on fraud, breach of contract and quasi contract which sought over $100m in damages in connection with a software consultancy agreement;

 - a private equity firm in litigation in over a dozen states and in bankruptcy court concerning whether a fund would be liable for the alleged defects of a product manufactured by a portfolio company;

 - a major global aviation company in civil litigation in South America relating to a disputed aircraft financing arrangement and the collapse of a South American airline;